Judge denies county’s attempt to dismiss claims in Desmond lawsuit

 In April 2017, Gains said Desmond violated office policy by discussing a matter that no longer involved him with people outside the office, including a lawyer who sued the county in federal court.

-Desmond alleges that Gains fired him for his attempts to expose misconduct within the prosecutor’s office.
+Desmond alleges Gains fired him for his attempts to expose misconduct within the prosecutor’s office.

+Stratford led an internal investigation that cleared the targets of Desmond’s allegations.

+In addition to the civil suit, Desmond has appealed a decision by the State Personnel Board of Review that denied him whistle-blower status, and he filed a petition to release grand jury transcripts he alleges will expose a pattern of misconduct by county prosecutors.

 Don't Miss a Story